rljacobson/UltraViolet-Spectrum-Enhancer/README.txt

 NEW IN VERSION 3.0
 The new Disqus commenting system required a rewrite of the extension, and many features of the previous version were made obsolete or difficult to implement.
+In fact, the current version of the extension now targets disqus.com and should work with any website that uses the Disqus commenting system.

 The current extension includes the following features:
+* Blacklist Disqus users so that their comments are always collapsed by default.
-* ??
+* Collapse/show all comments.
+* Collapse/show all comments for users on the hidden list.
+* Add a user to the hidden list using the "X" link next to the username on the post.

 NEW IN VERSION 2.0
 New features: